tonedefdev/terracreds/README.md

 # Terracreds
 A credential helper for Terraform Cloud/Enterprise that allows secure storage of your API token within the operating system's vault instead of in a plain text configuration file.
-We all know that storing sensitive secrets in plain text can pose major security threats, and Terraform doesn't come pre-packaged with a credential helper, so we decided to create one and to share it with community.
+We all know that storing sensitive secrets in plain text can pose major security threats, and Terraform doesn't come pre-packaged with a credential helper, so we decided to create one and to share it with the greater Terraform/DevOps community.

 #### Currently supported Operating Systems:
 - [x] Windows (Credential Manager)
 - [ ] MacOS (Keychain)
 - [ ] Linux (ksecretservice or gnome-keyring)

+The MacOS and Linux versions are currently in development.
+Check back soon for updates!

 ## Windows Install via Chocolatey
 The fastest way to install `terracreds` on Windows is via our Chocolatey package: